Insider Purchases Taking Advantage Of The Recent Downturn - Weekly Update (04/17/20 - 04/23/20)

 |-5.14%

-Favourite pick: Darden Restaurants
+This week's favourite pick: Darden Restaurants

 This week, it has been a close battle between AT&T and Darden to receive the favourite pick.
 While I believe AT&T could be a very interesting pick at these levels for dividend investors, I like Darden a bit more because of three strengths: strong management, strong shareholder returns, and low valuation excluding pandemic.

-What is Darden Restaurants?
+Who is Darden Restaurants?

 Darden Restaurants is the worldwide leader in full-service restaurants.
 It is a chain that includes 8 iconic brands: Olive Garden, Longhorn, Cheddar's, Yard House, The Capital Grille, Seasons 52, Bahama Breeze and Eddie V's.
 The company does not really compete directly with major quick service chains such as McDonald's (MCD) and Yum!
 Brands (YUM) as it offers an all-in, high-quality experience for customers.
 The company operates in a rather small part of the restaurant industry, casual dining, which has a 19% market share in the restaurant industry.
 Darden has been very resilient to the stagnation of casual dining sales by capturing significant market shares.
 Moreover, its scale, data insights and integration of its different brands make it possible for Darden to reach strong margins.